benjaminheng/knowledge-base/content/ublock-origin-filters.md

 ## Remove bullshit from YouTube search results

-When searching for something, YouTube insists on interspersing the search results with a a bunch of completely unrelated videos.
+When searching for something, YouTube insists on interspersing the search results with a bunch of completely unrelated videos.
 These are the sections for:

-1. **Previously watched** -- I've already watched these videos, why is YouTube showing them to be when I've clearly displayed intent to watch something else?
+1. **Previously watched** -- I've already watched these videos, why is YouTube showing them to me when I've clearly displayed intent to watch something else?
 2. **People also watch** -- Why would I care what other people are watching?
-I'm searching for something specific.
+I want to watch the thing that I've just searched for.
 3. **For you** -- You know what would be best for me right now?
 Showing me the search results for the query I just entered.

 To remove these bullshit sections: